Nikos-Prinios/bkg-NN/README.md

 This repository contains a Python implementation of a Backgammon game featuring a command-line interface and an AI opponent.
 The AI employs a hybrid approach, combining traditional game heuristics with a neural network evaluator within an Expectiminimax search framework.

+A complete article on the project is available here : https://tokipona.today/2025/05/10/BKG-The-Hybridation/

 ```bash
 =========== Tour 8: Votre Tour (X) ===========
    13 14 15 16 17 18 |BAR| 19 20 21 22 23 24